 Facilitation and dialog, global education, psychosocial trauma healing, conflict resolution, theology of struggle, anti-human trafficking and displacement issues

 Al is a field practitioner and consultant who specializes in community-based trauma healing as an integral component in peacebuilding and conflict transformation.
 He travels extensively around the world, particularly in places affected by war, armed conflict, and natural disaster.
 Al works with government, religious, military, and community leaders, as well as NGO development workers, school administrators, teachers, youth, refugees and internally displaced persons.
-He is the faculty director of the global education program in the Philippines, a 6-credit summer course in Human Trafficking, Environmental Issues, and Grassroots Peacebuilding through Mason's Center for Global Education (CGE); the Cambodia program, a 3-credit winter course in Post Genocide, Community Development, and Spirituality; and in Rwanda, another 3-credit winter course in Genocide, Healing, and Reconciliation through the Social Action and Integrative Learning (SAIL).
+He is the faculty director of the global education program in the Philippines, a 6-credit summer course in Human Trafficking, Environmental Issues, and Grassroots Peacebuilding; the Cambodia program, a 3-credit winter course in Post Genocide, Community Development, and Spirituality; including the one in Rwanda, another 3-credit winter course in Genocide, Healing, and Reconciliation - all programs are through Mason's Global Education Office.
 Al is an ordained minister with the United Church of Christ in the Philippines (UCCP).
 He currently works as a covenant minister of UCC Wellspring in Centreville, VA.

 Teaching Methodologies on Forgiveness and Reconciliation in Rwanda.